-As the nominal value of Class B ordinary shares is ten times lower than the nominal value of Class A ordinary shares, Class B shareholders have more voting power with the same amount of capital invested as Class A shareholders on all matters presented to our shareholders for their vote or approval, except for (i) the matters set forth in article 693 para.
-3 of the Swiss Code of Obligations (the "Swiss CO") (e.g., election of the independent auditor; appointment of experts to audit the company's business management or parts thereof; any resolution concerning the instigation of a special audit and any resolution concerning the initiation of a liability action) and (ii) selected important matters under Swiss law that require an absolute majority of the nominal value of shares represented.
+As the nominal value of Class B ordinary shares is times lower than the nominal value of Class A ordinary shares, Class B shareholders have more voting power with the same amount of capital invested as Class A shareholders on all matters presented to our shareholders for their vote or approval, except for (i) the matters set forth in art.
+693(3) Swiss CO (e.g., election of the independent auditor; appointment of experts to audit the company's business management or parts thereof; any resolution concerning the instigation of a special audit and any resolution concerning the initiation of a liability action) and (ii) selected important matters under Swiss law that require an absolute majority of the nominal value of shares represented.
 See "Description of Share Capital and Articles of Association."

-Upon the completion of this offering, our Founder, Carsten Koerl, will hold all of the issued and outstanding shares of our Class B ordinary shares, which constitutes approximately 81.80% of the voting power of our outstanding share capital; assuming no exercise by the under writers of their option to purchase additional shares of Class A ordinary shares.
-Accordingly, upon the completion of this offering, our Founder will be able to significantly influence matters submitted to our shareholders for approval, including the election of directors, amendments of our organizational documents and any merger, consolidation, sale of all or substantially all of our assets or other major corporate transactions.
-Our Founder may have interests that differ from yours and may vote in a way with which you disagree and which may be adverse to your interests.
+Upon the completion of this offering, our Founder, Carsten Koerl and , will together hold all of the issued and outstanding shares of our Class B ordinary shares, which constitutes approximately % of the voting power of our outstanding share capital.
+Accordingly, upon the completion of this offering, our Founder and , individually or together, will be able to significantly influence matters submitted to our shareholders for approval, including the election of directors, amendments of our organizational documents and any merger, consolidation, sale of all or substantially all of our assets or other major corporate transactions.
+Our Founder and , individually or together, may have interests that differ from yours and may vote in a way with which you disagree and which may be adverse to your interests.
 This concentrated control may have the effect of delaying, preventing or deterring a change in control of our company, could deprive our shareholders of an opportunity to receive a premium for their share capital as part of a sale of our company and might ultimately affect the market price of our Class A ordinary shares.